The fence painted with brightly colored flowers in the middle of the 500 block of West Water Street aptly reflects the lot’s colorful history.

 Princeton Times-Republic, April 7, 1983 – “Plaetus Davis, proprietor of the newly-opened Wink’s Place, hopes to lead a now-settled life in Princeton.
 Mrs. Davis’ tavern occupies the storefront at 532 Water Street, formerly occupied by the Bull Pen. … Mrs. Davis and her daughter, Brenda, age 21, will share in the work of managing Wink’s Place.
 They plan on serving hot sandwiches and pizzas in addition to alcoholic beverages.
 They hope to provide live music twice monthly.”

 Meanwhile, after Joe Wilsey closed his furniture store, Linda Claudin opened Fabrics & Things at 536 West Water on April 1, 1976.
-She sold a few months later.
+She sold in December.

 Princeton Times-Republic, Jan.
 20, 1977 – “Fabrics and Things in downtown Princeton officially reopened its doors on Friday, January 14th under new ownership.
 The business was recently purchased by J.R.
 Breitenfeldt, Rt.
 1, Princeton, from the previous owners, William and Linda Claudin.
 Mr. Breitenfeldt will continue to stock fabrics, notions, patterns, sewing accessories, fabric cleaners and conditioners, in addition to a variety of gift items.”